GacheruIan/readme/readme.md

         ◦ Run "npm install react-router-dom@6.4.3" to install a compatible version of react-router-dom.
         ◦ Run "npm start" command in the terminal to get the React App running.

-Future Updates
+Future Updates.

     1. Dashboard section to showcase future implementations.

     2. Hosting back end on vercel or heroku.

-Copyright and License (MIT)
+Copyright and License (MIT).

 Copyright (c) 2022 Faith Gacheri and others...